 And please don’t think that you don’t need to wear safety gear when displaying in the back garden.
 This type of display by its nature is often in smaller or more cramped areas and you may be closer to the pyro than if you were displaying out in a big field.

-In this article we’ll give some suggestions about what personal protective equipment (PPE) you should consider.
+In this article I’ll give some suggestions about what personal protective equipment (PPE) you should consider.

 As a minimum, you should be looking at some form of protection for the following if you are lighting your fireworks by hand (as opposed to using a remote firing system):